jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 <img src="https://live.staticflickr.com/3069/2856121959_e773ec796c_b.jpg" alt="Lego Clone Troopers" title="Image Source: https://www.flickr.com/photos/adactio/2856121959" width = "50%" align="center" style="padding: 35px;">

 # Introduction
-In most mainstream Object-Oriented programming langauges, objects can only be instantiated through their constructors, which depends upon and requires knowledge of their concrete class types.
-[Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) shifts the burden from the application code to a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer), but it doesn't eliminate the class dependency and knowledge.
+In most mainstream Object-Oriented programming languages, objects can only be instantiated through their constructors, which depends upon and requires knowledge of their concrete class types.
+[Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) shifts the burden from the application code to a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer), but it doesn't eliminate class dependency and knowledge.
 It just relocates it.

 The [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html) provide several techniques that encapsulate class details from the application or client code acquiring the object.
 However, the creation pattern mechanism depends upon and has knowledge of the class type.
 Each of the previous creational design patterns I've presented depends upon and has knowledge of the class type.

 We've seen about a half dozen creational pattern mechanisms that encapsulate the class type from the application/client code.
-One of them will suffice for most of your object instantiation needs, but if we ever desire to add a new class type into the design, which many [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) based patterns support, then when a new concrete class is added to the design, the creational pattern will need to be updated as well.
+One of them will suffice for most of your object instantiation needs, but if we ever desire to add a new class type into the design, which many [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html) based patterns support, then the creational pattern will need to be updated as well.

 **Prototype** is our final creational design pattern.
 It has a trick up its sleeve.
 It doesn't depend upon or have knowledge of class types.
-Prototype acquires a copy of an existing object without depending upon the objects' classes.
+Prototype doesn't acquire an object via a constructor directly.
+It acquires an object from an existing object of the type it desires.
 The constructor call has not disappeared.
-We've just found another place to stash it.
+Prototype has found another place to stash it.

 # Interpreter Grammar and Parser, Revisited
 The [Grammar](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-grammar) in the [Production Example](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html) for my [Interpreter Design Pattern Series](https://jhumelsine.github.io/2024/03/12/interpreter-design-pattern-introduction.html) was pretty basic.
 The Scanner extracted [Keywords and Symbols](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#keywords-and-symbols) as alphanumerics, but it didn't provide any context.
 The [Parser](https://jhumelsine.github.io/2024/05/14/interpreter-design-pattern-production.html#the-parser) determined the context.